Myles Garrett, helmet a ‘weapon,’ banned for rest of season - WHIZ News

 CLEVELAND (AP) — Myles Garrett is done playing for the Cleveland Browns this season.
 The NFL isn’t saying when the star defensive end will play again.

-Garrett was suspended for at least the rest of the regular season and postseason by the league Friday, hours after he shockingly used a helmet “as a weapon” by striking Pittsburgh quarterback Mason Rudolph in the head.
+He was suspended for at least the rest of the regular season and postseason — if the Browns qualify.
+The league discipline Friday came hours after Garrett swung an opponent’s helmet and used it “as a weapon” by striking Pittsburgh quarterback Mason Rudolph in the head.

-Garrett’s violent outburst in the final seconds of Thursday’s nationally televised game against the Steelers landed him the longest suspension for a single on-field infraction in league history.
+The violent outburst in the final seconds of Thursday’s nationally televised game against the Steelers resulted in the longest suspension for a single on-field infraction in league history.
 Tennessee’s Albert Haynesworth was suspended five games in 2006.

-The league’s No. 1 overall pick in 2017 was also fined an undisclosed amount and Garrett must meet with Commissioner Roger Goodell’s office before his reinstatement is considered.
+The league’s No. 1 overall pick in 2017 was also fined an undisclosed amount.
+Garrett must meet with Commissioner Roger Goodell before his reinstatement is considered.

 “I made a terrible mistake,” Garrett said in a statement Friday.
 “I lost my cool and what I did was selfish and unacceptable.
 I know that we are all responsible for our actions and I can only prove my true character through my actions moving forward.
 I want to apologize to Mason Rudolph, my teammates, our entire organization, our fans and to the NFL.
 I know I have to be accountable for what happened, learn from my mistake and I fully intend to do so.”

-The league said Garrett “violated unnecessary roughness and unsportsmanlike conduct rules, as well as fighting and removing an opponent’s helmet and using it as a weapon.”
+The NFL said Garrett “violated unnecessary roughness and unsportsmanlike conduct rules, as well as fighting and removing an opponent’s helmet and using it as a weapon.”

-Steelers center Maurkice Pouncey, who was doing all he could to separate Garrett and Rudolph, was suspended three games without pay and also fined for punching and kicking Garrett.
+Steelers center Maurkice Pouncey, who was trying to separate Garrett and Rudolph, was suspended three games without pay and also fined for punching and kicking Garrett.
 Browns defensive tackle Larry Ogunjobi was suspended for one game.
 He shoved Rudolph to the ground from behind during the melee.

 The suspended players have three business days to appeal their penalties.

+“He understands that he let himself down, he let his teammates down and he let his organization down,” Kitchens said.
+“We look at our team as a family, and in a family, sometimes family members make mistakes.
+You support them in every way that you can, even if it is an egregious mistake.
+We know who Myles is as a person.
+We know who Myles is and the character that Myles has, and that is under no circumstance what he wants to be portrayed as.
+We will support him.”

+There was a ripple effect to Garrett’s act, causing embarrassment to the league and both teams.

 “There is no place for that in football and that is not reflective of the core values we strive for as an organization,” Browns owners Dee and Jimmy Haslam said in a statement.
-“We sincerely apologize to Mason Rudolph and the Pittsburgh Steelers.
-Myles Garrett has been a good teammate and member of our organization and community for the last three years but his actions last night were completely unacceptable.
-We understand the consequences from the league for his actions.”
+“We sincerely apologize to Mason Rudolph and the Pittsburgh Steelers.”

 Added Steelers President Art Rooney II: “We must always maintain composure, no matter what happens.
 After a hard-fought game between two rivals, it is a shame the game ended that way.”